In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

 In Proxmox, we create a new virtual machine, “109” with enough memory (8GB is enough for Teradata, if you want to use Viewpoint, it should be 16GB).

 You can leave the network settings as they are.
 The virtual machine will then be accessible on your home network.
-I went one step further and set port forwarding for 1025 on my router.
+I went further and set port forwarding for 1025 on my router.
 So my Teradata is also accessible when I am not at home.

 Next, you need to log in to ProxMox using SSH.
 On Mac, you can do this with Terminal; on Windows, you can use putty.